BOOK WITH CONFIDENCE

 - OUR INCLUDED COVID COVER

-Secure your 2021 / 2022 booking before the 31st December 2020, and if Covid affects your event plans, we will offer 100% deposit credit to be used against a new date.
+Secure your 2021 / 2022 booking before the 30th April 2021, and if Covid affects your event plans, we will offer 100% deposit credit to be used against new bookings.

 Default lineup: 1 performer

 Pipe Major Mark has served with the 1st Battalion Scots Guards for 19 years and was appointed Pipe Major in May 2015.